DanielWangZhanggui/WildFly-JBoss/DeployActiveMQResourceAdapterInJBossCluster/README.md

 </networkConnectors>
 ~~~
   - Here I just use static reference to take an example, more advanced feature could be found in page [Networks of Brokers](http://activemq.apache.org/networks-of-brokers.html)
-- To let the resource adapter connect to the broker,  make sure there's a <transportConnector> defined in the broker-config.xml, for instance, <transportConnector uri="tcp://10.66.218.10:61616"/>
+- To allow clients to connect to the broker,  we can add a <transportConnector> in the broker-config.xml, for instance, <transportConnector uri="tcp://10.66.218.10:61616"/>
-- Recreate a new activemq-ra.rar file by using "jar cf activemq-ra.rar ./*", then deploy it to JBoss
+- Recreate a new activemq-ra.rar file by using "jar cf activemq-ra.rar ./*", then deploy it to JBoss.
+- Note: you need to deploy a resouce adapter for your each node.
+So you need to configure a resource-adapter for your each node.
 ###Configurations in JBoss side.
 - Declare the resource adapter in standalone-full-ha.xml
 ~~~